charlesvestal/rational-exchange/README.md

 When traveling abroad, sometimes a straight currency exchange doesn't tell the whole story.
 Your home's tipping and tax-adding customs may differ from where you currently are, and the price tag you see may "feel like" something entirely different.

+If you're running this for the first time, note the main UI is a paging scrollview.
+Scroll!
+Will add indicators and/or onboarding in the future, or rethink this whole thing.

 An example:

 In Norway, a beer might cost NOK 96.
 That price, however, includes any tax, and tipping is not expected in Norway as it is in some other places.
 As a straight exchange conversion, that could work out to USD $16.00.